Validating JSON data

 } else {

-// Handle validation errors (see Error Handling guide)
+// Handle validation errors (see the Error Handling guide).

 print('Invalid JSON data: ${result.getError()}');